Structure of Triadic Relations in Multiplex Networks: Methods

 It is useful to decompose multiplex clustering coefficients that are defined in terms of multilayer cycles into so-called \emph{elementary cycles} by expanding Eq.~{\bf\ref{tawsimple}} and writing it in terms of the matrices $\mathcal{A}$ and $\mathcal{C}$.
-That is, we write $t_{M,\micronode}=\sum_{\mathcal{E} \in \mathscr{E}} w_{\mathcal{E}}(\mathcal{E})_{\micronode\micronode}$, where $\mathscr{E}$ denotes the set of elementary cycles.
-We can use symmetries in our definition of cycles and thereby express all of the elementary cycles in a standard form with terms in the set $\mathscr{E} = \{\mathcal{AAA}, \mathcal{AACAC},\mathcal{ACAAC}, \mathcal{ACACA}, \mathcal{ACACAC}\}$.
-See Fig.~\ref{fig:elementary_cycles} for an illustration of elementary cycles and the {\em SI Appendix} for details on deriving the elementary cycles.
-Note that the above definition of 3-cycle is not the only possible one in multiplex networks.
-In the {\em SI Appendix}, we discuss alternative definitions, some of which lead to more elementary cycles than the ones that we just enumerated.
+That is, we write $t_{M,\micronode}=\sum_{\mathcal{E} \in \mathscr{E}} w_{\mathcal{E}}(\mathcal{E})_{\micronode\micronode}$, where $\mathscr{E}$ denotes the set of elementary cycles and $w_{\mathcal{E}}$ are weights of different elementary cycles.
+We can use symmetries in our definition of cycles and thereby express all of the elementary cycles in a standard form with terms from the set $\mathscr{E} = \{\mathcal{AAA}, \mathcal{AACAC},\mathcal{ACAAC}, \mathcal{ACACA}, \mathcal{ACACAC}\}$.
+See Fig.~\ref{fig:elementary_cycles} for an illustration of elementary cycles and \ref{sec:elemcycles} for details on deriving the elementary cycles.
+Note that some of the alternative definitions of a 3-cycle---which we discuss in \ref{sec:othercycles}---lead to more elementary cycles than the ones that we just enumerated.